Berezin quantization of noncommutative projective varieties: Introduction

-Smooth projective varieties include in particular all coadjoint orbits $G/K$ equipped with the Kirillov Kähler form and, going noncommutative, we observe that every compact matrix quantum group $\G$ defines such a ``manifold" $\G/\K$.
-A ``noncommutative projective variety" will be given by a sequence $\GH_\bullet=(\GH_m)_{m\in\N_0}$ of finite-dimensional Hilbert spaces such that $\GH_{m+l}\subseteq\GH_m\otimes\GH_l$ for all $m,l\in\M_0$.
-Such a sequence has been referred to as a ``subproduct system" \cite{ShSo1} and it generalizes the structure needed to perform ordinary Berezin quantization.
-Our main aim is then to show that the $C^*$-algebra $C(\G/\K)$ can be recovered from a suitably chosen $\GH_\bullet$ via a noncommutative version of strict quantization.
+Smooth projective varieties include in particular all coadjoint orbits $G/K$ and, going noncommutative, we observe that every compact matrix quantum group $\G$ defines a ``noncommutative manifold" $\G/\K$ with properties resembling very much those of a coadjoint orbit.
+Our main aim is then to show that the $C^*$-algebra $C(\G/\K)$ can be recovered from a suitably chosen subproduct system $\GH_\bullet$ via the noncommutative version of strict quantization sketched above.

 In fact the definition of $\G/\K$ is very simple.
 Let $\G$ be a compact matrix quantum group with defining unitary representation $u\in\Mn_n(\C)\otimes C(\G)$.
 We let $z_j:=u_{1,j}$ for $j=1,\dots,n$ denote the elements of the first row of $u$.
 Then $C(\G/\K)$ is defined as the $C^*$-algebra generated by elements of the form $z_{j_1}\cdots z_{j_m}z_{k_m}^*\cdots z_{k_1}^*$ for all multi-indices $(j_1,\dots,j_m)$ and $(k_1,\dots,k_m)$ of equal length.
 We also denote by $C(\Sb_\G)$ the $C^*$-algebra generated by $z_1,\dots,z_n$ (and refer to it as the ``first-row algebra").